ydahal1/ydahal1/jokes.md

-Which is the fastest growing city in the world?
-Dublin'
+What's orange and sounds like a parrot?
+A Carrot.

 [
-Tue Aug 19 00:28:34 UTC 2025
+Wed Aug 20 00:27:35 UTC 2025
  ]